Recent studies have found that you can create new neural pathways for the rest of your life!

 What’s the best way to set meaningful goals?

-Find clarity through some serious self-reflection – here’s a free Retirement Lifestyle Assessment for you.
+Find clarity through some serious self-reflection – here’s a free Finding Clarity Workbook for you.
 This can really help you uncover some of the passions that you have deep inside you, which, ultimately, can help create some of the most vibrant new neural pathways in your brain.

 Once you have your meaningful goals, a powerful way to keep your conscious brain activated and in ‘neurogenesis’ mode is to actually work toward achieving them by adopting a growth mindset.